-We put together this guide to everything you’ll need for a new puppy, to help you prepare for the big day.
+We put together this handy puppy checklist for everything you may need for a new puppy, to help you prepare for the big day.

 The internet is full of free advice about dogs, but it won’t ever be able to replace the structure and in-depth knowledge you’ll obtain from reading a book from start to finish.
 Be aware that dog training is an unregulated industry, so it’s essential to learn from reputable resources, both online and offline.

 A great first read if you’re getting a new puppy is “Dog Training Revolution” from Zak George.
 If you can, support your local bookshop, and if you can’t, you can order it online for about $22 from Book Depository.
 Zak George has hundreds of YouTube videos as well, so altogether a great resource for mixing up different learning styles and to keep things interesting.

 Puppies need to eat, and they need a durable bowl that’s easy to clean to hold their kibble.
 Make sure you get at least two bowls, one for food and one for water.
 Your dog always needs to have access to water, so depending on your living circumstances, you might want to get a second water bowl (for example if you live on a big property, or if you need one for outside the house too).

 Bowls should be made of food-safe material, like ceramic, stainless steel, or food-safe plastic.
 Ideally, you also want the bowls to be slide and flip resistant, as this can help to reduce the mess your dog will sometimes make when eating and drinking.